lynshao/NoisyNN/README.md

 # Denoising Noisy Neural Networks: A Bayesian Approach with Compensation

-This repository is the official implementation of [Denoising Noisy Neural Networks: A Bayesian Approach with Compensation].
+This repository is the official implementation of paper [Denoising Noisy Neural Networks: A Bayesian Approach with Compensation].
 <!-- (add arXiv link) -->

 <!-- >📋  Optional: If you find this repository useful, pls cite as include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials -->

 ## Requirements

-Here are my
-Python 3.8.5
-PyTorch 1.8.1
-numpy
-scipy
+Experiments were conducted using Python 3.8.5.
 To install requirements:

 ```setup
 pip install -r requirements.txt